On this page:

 Gas Centrifuge Deployment

 American Centrifuge Operating, LLC (ACO), a wholly owned indirect subsidiary of Centrus Energy Corp.
-(Centrus), possesses two gas centrifuge enrichment facility licenses from the U.S. Nuclear Regulatory Commission (NRC).
+(Centrus), possesses one active enrichment facility license from the U.S. Nuclear Regulatory Commission (NRC) and possessed one that was recently terminated.

-One license (SNM-7003), initially issued in 2004, is for the demonstration facility known as the American Centrifuge Lead Cascade Facility (LCF) located on a U.S. Department of Energy (DOE) reservation in Piketon, Ohio, which, until December 2016, authorized uranium enrichment in up to 240 operating centrifuges in existing buildings leased by ACO from the DOE.
-The purpose of the LCF, which operated from 2006 to 2016, and was decommissioned in 2018, was to demonstrate centrifuge and cascade operation and obtain performance data.
+The terminated license (SNM-7003), initially issued in February 2004, was for the demonstration facility known as the American Centrifuge Lead Cascade Facility (LCF) located on a U.S. Department of Energy (DOE) reservation in Piketon, Ohio, which, until December 2016, authorized uranium enrichment up to 10 weight percent Uranium-235 (U-235) in up to 240 operating centrifuges in existing buildings leased by ACO from the DOE.
+The purpose of the LCF was to demonstrate centrifuge and cascade operation and obtain performance data.
 No product was withdrawn from the cascade for commercial purposes.
-After completing an independent confirmatory survey in August 2018, the NRC determined that it had reasonable assurance that ACO had appropriately decommissioned the LCF in accordance with the requirements of 10 CFR Part 20 “Standards for Protection Against Radiation”.
-In August 2018, ACO submitted a request to terminate the LCF license.
-Subsequently, ACO withdrew its termination request in June 2019.
-On November 2, 2023, ACO resubmitted its request to terminate the LCF license.
+The LCF, which operated from 2006 to 2016, was decommissioned in 2018, and had its license terminated on November 8, 2024.
+The license termination environmental assessment (EA) and finding of no significant impact (ML24283A207) was published in the Federal Register on November 8, 2024 (89 FR 88818).

-ACO’s second license (SNM-2011), issued in 2007 for a period of 30 years, is for the commercial production facility known as the American Centrifuge Plant (ACP) involving about 11,500 centrifuges.
+ACO’s active license (SNM-2011), issued in 2007 for a period of 30 years, is for the commercial production facility known as the American Centrifuge Plant (ACP) involving about 11,500 centrifuges.
 The NRC’s safety and safeguards review for the commercial ACP is documented in NUREG-1851.
-The commercial ACP would have a capacity of 3.8 million separative work units (SWU) per year, with an upper Uranium-235 (U-235) enrichment limit of 10 weight percent.
-USEC Inc. submitted the license application for the ACP in August 2004.
-The NRC licenses SNM-7003 and SNM-2011 were subsequently modified in 2014 to reflect USEC Inc.’s change of name to Centrus.
+The commercial ACP would have a capacity of 3.8 million separative work units (SWU) per year, with an upper U-235 enrichment limit of 10 weight percent.
+SNM-7003 and SNM-2011 were subsequently modified in 2014 to reflect USEC Inc.’s change of name to Centrus.

-The LCF lies completely within the commercial ACP site, occupying about 10 percent of the space reserved for the commercial ACP.
+The LCF was physically located within the commercial ACP site, occupying about 10 percent of the space reserved for the commercial ACP.
 The commercial ACP site, in turn, lies completely within the southwest quadrant of the DOE’s reservation, where an adjoining uranium enrichment facility using a gaseous diffusion process previously operated for several decades.
 Currently, DOE is decommissioning this facility.

 High-Assay Low-Enriched Uranium Demonstration